Frequently Asked Questions About Ranch Creek Recovery

-We offer weekly family education groups to help support families of people currently going through our residential treatment program.
-Our therapist will provide an individual session with the family after two weeks of treatment as needed for the client’s recovery.
+We have weekly Family Education Groups to help educate family members about their loved one’s addiction.
+Our Therapist will provide an individual session with the family after two weeks of treatment as needed for the client’s recovery.

 How many people do you have on staff?

-Our highly-experienced staff is fully licensed to help you or your loved one recover from addiction.
-Our Therapist is a PsyD, all our counselors are either licensed or certified through CCAPP, our clinical director has a BA in psychology and our house manager is working towards a drug and alcohol certification with an RADT.
+We have a 15-person staff who will all work with you and guide you through treatment and recovery.
+Our Therapist is a PsyD, all our counselors are either licensed or certified through CCAPP, Our Clinical Director has BA in Psychology and our house manager are all working towards a drug and alcohol certification with an RADT.